Barn at Llwyn-y-saint is a Grade II listed building in the Conwy local planning authority area, Wales. First listed on 1 April 1998. Barn.

 Description

-Stone rubble on boulder footings, set downhill to the NW of the farmhouse.
-Slate roof.
-The building is divided into two compartments, and comprises 4 bays, defined by sharply elbowed cruck trusses, and is continued uphill by an animal house, probably a later addition.
-A narrow but tall doorway with wooden frame and timber lintel opens to the 3rd bay from the downhill end, with a small ventilation door opposite.
-One small slit vent and a further door to the uphill stable.
+A narrow but tall doorway with a wooden frame and timber lintel opens into the third bay from the downhill end, with a small ventilation door opposite.
+There is also a small slit vent and an additional door leading to the uphill stable.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.